Mcflurrins/adpro_eshop/README.md

 </details>

 <details>
-  <summary> Module 2 </summary>
+  <summary> 🔖 Module 2 </summary>

- ### Reflection 1
+ ### 📌 Reflection 1
  1. I fixed one of the code quality fixes highlighted by Sonarcloud by omitting the use of 'public' keyword in the test files within the controller directory.
 According to SonarCloud, this was a code quality issue because JUnit 5 no longer requires the use of the 'public' keyword.
 This change has been implemented since the JUnit 5 default access modifier has been changed to package-private.
 In a stack overflow forum I found, Sam Branner, part of the JUnit 5 maintanence team says this is because the team believes in the principle of "less is more" when it comes to coding.
 Apart from that, I also added an assertion to the test in EshopApplicationTests.java as recommended by SonarCloud.

  2. The CI/CD workflows I've implemented has met the defintion of Continuous Integration and Continuous Deployment.
 With the github workflow scripts in my code, when a push happens, the code is immediately tested and analyzed for code smells (continuous integration).
 I have also put my repository on Koyeb and set it to auto-deploy (continuous  deployment).
 However, this was done without a script on my github workflows directory.
 This is due to the limitation of Koyeb's free plan, as discussed in the helpdesk of the AdvProg discord.

+Note: The koyeb deployment link is attached to the github repo below the description :D

 </details>